** Bondmason review updated June 2nd 2017 **

 Thirdly, in order to achieve 100% diversification in an ideal world, every lender would have a small piece of every viable loan on every platform.
 This way defaults or platform failures won’t affect lenders too badly.
 Both time, demand and financial limitations prevent lenders from being fully diversified.
 An ideal diversification level would be to have no more than 2% of platform money in each loan.
 For example, in order to be fully diversified on Thincats, a lender should invest in 50 loans.
 This would require a platform investment of £50,000, an amount that is probably out of most people’s financial reach.
 Bondmason lenders can set whether they wish to have no more than 1% or 2% of their balance in each loan investment (I use 1%).
 If Bondmason expands and buys loans from more platforms, it could be the most diverse option for peer to peer lenders.

-A profitable and efficiently operated Bondmason could be the future in the peer to peer lending world!
+A profitable and efficiently operated Bondmason could be the future in the peer to peer lending world.
+The issue for me is the high annual fee amount and possible cash drag make the returns too low.

 WHAT I DISLIKE ABOUT BONDMASON: